 Depending on who you’re asking and which school of thought they adhere to, normal skin may or may not be a skin type.

-Anyway, if following the thought of people that consider this a skin type, Normal skin would be the most behaved skin wherein it is balanced in every aspect – it is not dry nor does it ever get too oily.
+If people consider this a skin type, Normal skin would be the most behaved.
+It is balanced in every aspect—it is not dry, nor does it ever get too oily.

 Sensitive Skin